 This is a question I get asked a lot, but essentially the best advice I can give is, where there’s a will, there’s a way!
-I would work when my daughter napped and my eldest was in school, or in the evenings once she was asleep.
+I would work when my daughter napped and my eldest was in school, or in the evenings once they were both asleep.

 It took off so well, that I considered quitting my full-time job and going freelance after my maternity leave instead.
 However, it did feel risky so I sought a part-time employed role which I am still in today.
 I work for a university in events for 17.5 hours per week and I freelance around it.

 I am there for the school run each day which has been so amazing over the years.
 Sports days, Christmas plays and concerts, school trips etc – I’ve been able to do it.
 They have also had extra-curricular opportunities afforded to them which would have been closed off if I worked full time.
 Both of them dance in a big way and have both performed professionally in panto, with my eldest even starting to seriously consider it as a career.

 You can do it too!

 It’s not going to be for everyone as working for yourself is a whole different ball game to being employed.
-But if you wanted to find out more about how to become a freelance Virtual Assistant, then do check out Virtual Assistant training and my other Virtual Assistant blog.
+But if you wanted to find out more about how to become a freelance Virtual Assistant, then do check out my Virtual Assistant training and my other Virtual Assistant blog posts.